ginobilinie/codeBook/README.md

 63. maxSubArray.cpp: simple dp algorithm: just consider the previous node's value.

 64. solveNQueens.cpp: solve n queens.
 Typical backtracking or dfs.
 Pay attention to correctly understand the rule of N queens.
+Note we should only check the has been visited regions to save time.

+65. totalNQueens.cpp: same as 64.
+We even donot need to return the exact solutions but the number of solutions.
 # old
 for fun, forever